 Leaf retention: Deciduous.
 May die to ground in freezing winters.

-Growth rate: Moderate to rapid, depending on water.
+Growth rate: Slow to rapid, depending on water and soil compactness.

 Mature Size: 3-5' high and wide.

-Flowers: Bright red-orange, tubular, up to 2" long, in short terminal spikes on main and lateral stems.
+Flowers: Orange to red, tubular, up to 2" long, usually pointing upward, clustered on ends of main and lateral stems.

 Fruit: Brown capsules with black seeds.